Jonas Olsson (footballer, born 1970)

 Jonas Olsson (born 14 January 1970) is a Swedish football manager and former player.
+Olsson is currently director of youth academy for IFK Göteborg.

 Playing career

 He played 266 official games for IFK Göteborg during his career as a player, won six Swedish Championships, and played in the UEFA Champions League.
 He also represented the Sweden U17, U19, and U21 teams.

 Coaching career

 He managed IFK Göteborg together with Stefan Rehn from 2007 to 2011.
 On 4 October 2011, he agreed to take over as coach of Sogndal from the 2012-season.